 Once you have worked out a routine for cleaning a pool then the average size backyard pool should take no longer than one hour from start to finish.
 It may take longer if you have had a heavy storm so there is lots of debris that has blown in the pool.

-When I vacuum my pool the dirt comes back in?
+When I vacuum my pool the dirt comes back in

 If dirt flows back into the pool then it may be that your sand filter needs backwashing or your cartridges may need cleaning if you have those.
-It could also mean that the sand in your filter needs replacing or there is a broken element in the sand filter.
+It could also mean that the sand in your filter needs replacing or that there is a broken element in the sand filter.

 I have had hot tubs for many years and a pool for the last 9 years.
 I had to learn how to clean, maintain and fix them the hard way.
 Since then I have helped many friends and neighbors with their pools and now I want to share everything I have learned with you.